noun, plural plu·te·i [ploo-tee-ahy], /ˈplu tiˌaɪ/, plu·te·us·es.

 Origin of pluteus

-Examples from the Web for pluteus
+Example sentences from the Web for pluteus

-The full-grown larva of the Ophiuroids is known as a Pluteus.The Works of Francis Maitland Balfour, Volume II (of 4)|Francis Maitland Balfour
+The presence of lateral arms is however a distinctive characteristic of the Ophiuroid Pluteus.The Works of Francis Maitland Balfour, Volume II (of 4)|Francis Maitland Balfour